How to Make Homemade Almond Milk

 Make your own creamy dairy-free almond milk without additives or unnecessary junk.
 No soaking necessary.

-You’ve probably noticed that It’s a good time to go dairy-free — it’s never been easier to stroll through ordinary grocery stores and find so many options to cow’s milk.
+Are you looking for non-dairy alternatives to milk?
+Homemade almond milk is the key.
+You’ve probably noticed that It’s a good time to go dairy-free — it’s never been easier to stroll through ordinary grocery stores and find so many options for cow’s milk.
 Plant-based milk substitutes seem to have exploded in the marketplace.

 Now in addition to regular milk, we can choose from milks made from oats, nuts or coconut to pour over granola and steam for warm drinks.

-Make homemade almond milk
+Homemade almond milk

 Creamy almond milk is easy to make at home with a few ingredients and a powerful blender.
-This milk has become a staple in our house.

 Make almond milk in a blender

-Making your own almond milk is also pretty economical.
 One cup of almonds makes a quart of fresh almond milk — I’ll let you do the math and compare it to the price of your favorite store-bought almond milk 😉

 Keep in mind that commercially made almond milk is made with a greater ratio of water to almonds (hence the need for added thickeners).